The Complex of Hypersurfaces in a Homology Class: The complex is connected.

-All that is left is to see that at least one among~$T_0, T_1$ has strictly fewer intersections with each~$S_i$ than the~$S_i$ have with one another.
-In fact, we will show more: there are non-negative integers~$n_0,n_1$ with $|C| = n_0 + n_1$, such that, for each~$m\in\{0,1\}$,
+All that is left is to see that at least one among~$T_0, T_1$ satisfies the claimed control on intersection with both~$S_i$.
+In fact, we will show more: there are non-negative integers~$N_0,N_1$ with $|C| = N_0 + N_1$, such that, for each~$m\in\{0,1\}$,